 - Salang: Like Juara, Salang is another excellent strip of sand with great visibility for swimming.
 The southern end of the beach has some good snorkeling.

 - Genting: The boulders strewn along the beach at Genting make it even more picturesque.
 The walking path has a few more eating options clustered together than other beaches.

-The summer months are best for visiting Tioman Island—specifically June, July, and August.
-As is usually the case, dry season is also the busiest season.
+The summer months are best for visiting Tioman Island — specifically June, July, and August.
+As is usually the case, the dry season is also the busiest season.
 Choose a “shoulder” month for good weather and fewer tourists.
 May is a good choice.

 The rainiest months on Pulau Tioman are November, December, and January.
 Ferry schedules can become disrupted by storms during this time.